LiorSinai/liorsinai.github.io/_posts/2020-06-26-scramble-puzzle.md

 I wrote up the algorithm in Python, and within a second, I found the two solutions for my puzzle.
 So much for hours of frustration when I was younger!

-The rest of this post will describe this algorithm in my detail.
+The rest of this post will describe this algorithm in detail.

 ## The algorithm